The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 There's one America that fears its less wealthy neighbors because they're different, and the other America does not.

-Don't want it anywhere near here.
+Marino, the Habitat for Humanity, don't want it anywhere near here.

-Oh, we we're all for the poor, but don't put them anywhere near here.
+We're all for the poor, but don't put them anywhere near here.

-And now John Edwards doesn't like this rabid rabid Republican with the Giuliani sign living across the street from her.
+And now John Edwards doesn't like this rabid, rabid Republican with the Giuliani sign living across the street from her.

 Kathy in Midland, Michigan.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Great to have you with us.

-Thank you for taking my call, and of course I'm very interested in your subject today.
+And, of course, I'm very interested in your subject today.

-Um I am a native of Mir Midland.
+I am a native of Midland.

-Is Midland, Michigan in the middle of the state?
+Is Midland, Michigan, in the middle of the state?

 All right.

-I just tried some places named Midland are in the middle of nowhere.
+Some places named Midland are in the middle of nowhere.

 We are in the middle of nowhere.